tolgaucar/tolgaucar/README.md

 - 🌍 Exploring new technologies about web development.
 - 🌱 Learning all about **Web Development**
 - 💼 Working as a freelancer.
-- ⚡️ Fun fact: I'm a huge fan of Mr.Robot.
 - 💬 Contact me about web development, design.

 [TR]